-Riverine Flooding Chance of River Flooding Based on Range of Forecast Rainfall creeks/streams.
-Rivers. and waterways across North Florida are already running above normal for this time of year.
-Computer forecast models are indicating the potential for minor to moderate flooding mainstems several along and branches including the Apalachicola, Ochlockonee, Santa Fe, Myakka, Manatee, and Alafia by next week.
-Major flooding cannot be ruled out along Florida Panhandle rivers that locally higher rainfall totals see realized across local and northern portions of the basins.
+Rivers. creeks/streams. and waterways across North Florida are already running above normal for this time of year.
+Computer forecast models are indicating the potential for minor to moderate flooding mainstems along several and branches including the Apalachicola, Ochlockonee, Santa Fe, Myakka, Manatee, and Alafia by next week.
+Major flooding cannot be ruled out along rivers that see locally higher rainfall totals realized across local and upper portions of the basins.